Student Club Certification Information

 - A student organization may state that its membership is composed of Trinity Washington University students but it shall not suggest or imply that it is acting with the authority or as an agency of the University.
 Student organizations are not official entities of the University and may not represent themselves as such.

 - Student organizations cannot use the words “Trinity Washington University” as a part of the official name of the organization.
 In addition, student organizations cannot use the University trademarks, seal or logos, without permission, as part of any letterhead, sign, banner, pamphlet, t-shirt, or other printed material that bears the name of the organization.
 Furthermore, student organizations may not manipulate or otherwise alter any trademark, seal or logo of the University without express permission.
 To learn more about Trademarks and Identity Guidelines, visit http://www.trinitydc.edu/media/style-guides/#logo

 - Student organizations may indicate existence at the University as part of any letterhead, sign, banner, pamphlet or other printed material that bears the name of the organization by adding the phrase “at Trinity Washington University”.

 Why does a student organization need an advisor?

 An advisor can prove to be a valuable asset to your organization by sharing their life experiences, wisdom, and providing continuity, organizational memory, and connections to resources.
 The key role of the advisor is to serve as a resource for the organization.
 Take some time to discuss reciprocal expectations with your advisor(s).
 Try to establish open lines of communication that will enable you to work together effectively.
 The advisor should not serve as an unofficial officer of the organization.
 Advisors should not advertise for the organization or complete any required forms in place of the officers.
-If at some point you have difficulty locating an advisor, or are having some complications with your current advisor, please stop by Student Activities or call 202-884-9317.
+If at some point you have difficulty locating an advisor, or are having some complications with your current advisor, please stop by Dean of Student Services office in Main 223.